Big Fat Lie

 Big Fat Lie is the second studio album by American singer Nicole Scherzinger, released on October 17, 2014, by RCA Records.
 Scherzinger began working on the record in the summer of 2013, enlisting Terius "The-Dream" Nash and Christopher "Tricky" Stewart to executively produce the album with Felix Snow, Bart Schoudel, Chris "TEK" O'Ryan and Carlos "Los da Mystro" McKinney also contributing.
 The title track was inspired by Scherzinger's struggle with an eating disorder.

 "Your Love" was released as the lead single from Big Fat Lie on May 30, 2014.
 It debuted at number six on the UK Singles Chart, and had moderate success in other international markets.
 "Run" was sent to US contemporary hit radio stations on September 30 as the album's lead single whilst the "On the Rocks" was released on October 10 elsewhere.
 "Run" was subsequently released in Great Britain, reaching the top-thirty in Scotland and top-fifty in the UK.
 A fourth single "Bang" was released in December 2014 but failed to chart.
+Big Fat Lie underperformed critically and commercially, failing to achieve any similar success to Scherzinger's debut album in any territory.